 The firm has five additional employees and two shareholders besides Suby.
 The team includes a certified wealth strategist (CWS) and another CPA.

 You’ll find that the advisors at Suby try to match “efficient, diversified portfolios” with your investment needs and risk tolerance.
 As a new client, you’ll answer questions such as your projected retirement year, cash-flow needs, investment objectives and risk tolerance.
 The firm uses sub-advisers and third party managers for investment management responsibility.
 Your portfolio will mainly consists of mutual funds, ETFs and individual stocks.

 Thun Financial Advisors

-Our No. 5 firm, Thun Financial Advisors, has a $5,000 minimum annual fee, which makes sense if you have at least $350,000 of investable assets.
-The six-person firm has $251 million in assets under management.
+Thun Financial Advisors, has a $5,000 minimum annual fee, which makes sense if you have at least $350,000 of investable assets.
+The six-person firm has more than $300 million in assets under management.
 The compensation model here is fee-only, rather than fee-based like the first four firms on the list.
 Fee-only means that the firm earns compensation from management fees or hourly charges, and that’s it.
 Fee-based firms can receive compensation from selling insurance or other products in addition to annual management fees.